After several consecutive years of minimal increase through the 1980s and

 collection of publication and citation statistics.
 The first

 graph(1) records the

-number of papers indexed by Thomson Reuters for each year between
+number of papers indexed by Clarivate for each year between

 1985 and 2007 that listed at least one India-based institution among